High Court of Australia: Appointment process, composition, and working conditions

-Appointment process
+Appointment and tenure

 High Court Justices are appointed by the Governor-General in Council.
-The advice of the Council typically consists of the advice of the Prime Minister, assisted by the Attorney-General for Australia.
-Advice from the Attorney-General is legally required by implication, because since 1979 the Attorney-General of the Commonwealth has been required by statute to consult the Attorneys-General of the States (but not the Territories).
-Some reformers have advocated for States to have a determinative role.
+The advice of the Council typically consists of the advice of the prime minister assisted by the Attorney-General for Australia.
+Advice from the attorney-general is legally required by implication, because since 1979 the attorney-general has been required by statute to consult the attorneys-general of the states (but not the territories).
+Some reformers have advocated for states to have a determinative role.

 Originally, no particular qualifications for appointment to the High Court were required by the Constitution or by statute.
-The only constitutional requirement is still, since 1977, that the appointee be under the compulsory retirement age of 70.
+The only constitutional requirement is that the appointee be under the compulsory retirement age of 70.
 Further qualifications were introduced by statute in 1979: that an appointee be a judge of a federal, state or territory court; or have been an Australian legal practitioner for at least five years.
 Unlike members of the Parliament, it is not necessary to be an Australian Citizen and a member of the Court may be a dual citizen.

 The appointment process has been relatively uncontroversial.
 This has, however, been due in part to the opacity of the process.
 There is no procedure for application, the only definite criteria are the minimal criteria above, and nothing is publicly known until an appointee is announced.
 Appointment to federal courts was extensively formalised in 2007, except for the High Court, and those reforms were reversed by the next federal government.
-Some recent Attorneys-General have stated that they were consulting widely—to include, for instance, Australian Women Lawyers, the National Association of Commonwealth Legal Centres and the heads of Australian law schools.
-However, the nature of the Attorney-General's consultations remains almost wholly discretionary.
+Some recent attorneys-general have stated that they were consulting widely—to include, for instance, Australian Women Lawyers, the National Association of Commonwealth Legal Centres and the heads of Australian law schools.
+However, the nature of the attorney-general's consultations remains almost wholly discretionary.

 Some appointments to the High Court have displayed clear political influence.
-Three early Justices had been conservative politicians prior to their appointment as Chief Justice; and Justices Evatt, McTiernan, and Murphy were all Labor party politicians at some stage in their careers prior to being appointed to the High Court by a Labor prime minister.
+Three early justices had been conservative politicians prior to their appointment as chief justice; and Justices H. V. Evatt, Edward McTiernan, and Lionel Murphy were all Labor party politicians at some stage in their careers prior to being appointed to the High Court by a Labor prime minister.

+Members of the Court are required to retire when they reach the age of 70.
+This requirement was introduced by constitutional amendment in 1977.
+Previously, there had been no retirement age and Sir Edward McTiernan had served for 46 years until being persuaded to retire at age 84.
+Retired members of the Court do not retain the title of 'Chief Justice' or 'Justice'.